 One particularly dark belief claimed dragonflies sewed shut the eyes of naughty children or liars (Learn About Nature).
 I wrote a short story inspired by this snippet, which you can get in your inbox by adding your email address below.

 This particularly vicious aspect of the dragonfly is reflected in a belief from Kansas, that the dragonfly “may sew up the mouths of scolding women” (Mitchell 2005: 20).

 Yet despite this dark association with the Devil, they’re connected to Freya in Norse mythology.
 She’s the goddess of love, war, and fertility.
 Some think they became her symbol because mating dragonflies form the shape of a heart.

 But either way, the dragonfly is a useful ally to humanity.

 While butterflies and bees pollinate our plants, dragonflies rid us of pests like mosquitoes and gnats.
 And considering mosquitoes carry diseases like malaria, perhaps we should consider it a symbol of good luck to see one of their predators near our home!

 If you enjoyed this post, sign up below to get notifications of new posts when they go live.
 No spam or salesy stuff, just folklore.
-You’ll also get recommendations for five excellent folklore podcasts.
+You’ll also get my free guide to home protection methods in folklore!